Home > Companies > Huel

 Huel is a complete nutrition company that sells powdered meals, ready-to-drink shakes, instant hot meals, and protein bars designed to provide all essential nutrients in convenient formats.
 The flagship Huel Powder v3.1 delivers 400 calories and 30 grams of protein per 100-gram serving—users simply mix two scoops with 17 ounces of water, shake for 20 seconds, and have a nutritionally complete meal in under two minutes.

-The product line includes Black Edition Powder with higher protein content (40 grams per serving), Ready-to-Drink v2.0 shelf-stable bottles with 22 grams of protein, and Hot & Savory instant meals that require only boiling water.
+The product line includes Black Edition Powder with higher protein content (40 grams per serving), Ready-to-Drink v2.0 shelf-stable bottles with 22 grams of protein, and the Hot & Savory line of instant meals that require only boiling water, available in Selection Box formats in the UK and EU and a 12-meal variety box in the US.
 All products are plant-based, built around oats, pea and brown rice protein, flaxseed, and coconut MCT oil, with a micronutrient blend providing 100% of recommended daily allowances for 27 vitamins and minerals per 2,000 calories.
-The products are vegan, lactose-free, GMO-free, and now HSA/FSA-eligible in the US, targeting busy professionals, fitness enthusiasts, and health-conscious consumers who want convenient, complete nutrition without meal planning or preparation time.
+The products are vegan, lactose-free, GMO-free, and HSA/FSA-eligible in the US, targeting busy professionals, fitness enthusiasts, and health-conscious consumers who want convenient, complete nutrition without meal planning or preparation time.

 Business Model

-The retail expansion strategy focuses on premium grocery chains and specialty nutrition stores, with exclusive partnerships like the GNC launch of Black Edition Powder providing access to over 3,000 locations.
+The retail expansion strategy focuses on premium grocery chains and specialty nutrition stores, with the GNC launch of Black Edition Powder providing access to over 3,000 US locations.
+Store distribution more than doubled from 11,250 to 25,650 stores globally.
+Wholesale revenue grew from £5.7M in 2024 to £12.4M in 2025, with a record £1.6M month in December 2025, and the channel is on track to exceed £20M in 2026.
+UK Ready-to-Drink generated £60M in retail sales value in the last 52 weeks, up 62% year over year, against a long-term ambition of more than £200M RSV.
 Revenue per customer scales through cross-selling across powder, RTD, bars, and supplements, while the plant-based positioning captures both health and sustainability-conscious segments.

 Competition